 Field Notes is my monthly column where I share a few of the events and other items of note taking place in any given month.
-These are just a few of the food and food-adjacent events that have caught my attention in October and November.
+These are just a few of the food and food-adjacent events that have caught my attention in December.
+This column will be updated.

-Here are just a few restaurants in the San Francisco Bay Area I visited in May.
-Perfect gribenes, a savory espresso tonic, fresh pupusas and more….
+Here are just a few restaurants in the San Francisco Bay Area (and beyond) I visited in October.
+Borscht Cocktail (it’s true!), the biggest schnitzel you’ve ever seen (also true) and a tamale worth traveling for…

 - 1